vibhorgupta-gh/Argus/README.md

 argus --prometheus-host='http://127.0.0.1' --prometheus-port='8000'
 ```

-You can also easily set up a Grafana dashboard for said metrics captured which require miniamal changes to `promotheus.yml` config file on your system, and configuring your Grafana subdomain accordingly. **An importable Grafana dashboard template is coming soon.**
+You can also easily set up a Grafana dashboard for said metrics captured which require minimal changes to `promotheus.yml` config file on your system, and configuring your Grafana subdomain accordingly. **An importable Grafana dashboard template is coming soon.**

 ### InfluxDB metrics